Chattahoochee River National Recreation Area | PARK AT A GLANCE

 PARK OVERVIEW

-Unlike many parks where there are set things to see and do that take up a certain amount of time, visiting the Chattahoochee River National Recreation Area is a leisurely experience with no set agenda that visitors must experience.
+Unlike many parks where there are set things to see and do that take up a certain amount of time, visiting Chattahoochee River National Recreation Area is a leisurely experience with no set agenda that visitors must experience.
 People come to the park in their spare time for exercise and outdoor fun and adventure.
-National Park Planner gives visitors insight into trail lengths and difficulties, information for planning a river float trip suited to your time constraints and physical abilities, and the locations of historic ruins, boat ramps, and picnic areas.
+National Park Planner gives visitors insight into trail lengths and difficulties, information for planning a river trip suited to your time constraints and physical abilities, and the locations of historic ruins, boat ramps, and picnic areas.

 OPERATING HOURS